sofiaqiriazi/StatisticsApp/README.md

 There is also a timeline for comparison of the today's progress with the last six days.
 The Pie chart splits in three main categories:

-1.Unstarted Slots - slots that don't yet have a job start inside the database.
+1. Unstarted Slots - slots that don't yet have a job start inside the database.
-2.Unfinished Slots - slots that don't yet have a job end inside the database.
+2. Unfinished Slots - slots that don't yet have a job end inside the database.
-3.Completed Slots - slots that have a job start and job end inside the database.
+3. Completed Slots - slots that have a job start and job end inside the database.

 The bottom part of the web page is actually a carousel.
 The upper half part focuses on the first slot inside the slideshow.